 - Later in the 1990s, male legislators created the Office For Women’s Health.
 There is not yet a counterpart office for the group that on average dies six years sooner and has a higher death rate for every one of the 15 leading causes of death.
 How might some men feel about an office for women’s health but none for the group with poorer health and a shorter life span?
 That could probably best be answered by asking women how they would feel if men, who already out-earn women, had an Office of Men’s Economic Advancement, but women had no similar office.
 (If men did have an Office of Men’s Economic Advancement and women had no counterpart, we’d never stop hearing about it as an example of the oppression of women.)

 - Courts do not grant men a legal right to be a parent when a woman wants to terminate a pregnancy.
 That would interfere with a woman’s legal right not to be a parent.
 They also don’t give fathers the right not to be a parent if this right means a man could “abort” child support.
 That’s in part because that right would infringe upon a woman’s right to be a parent; it could compel her to lean toward getting an abortion when she dearly wants to be a mother.
 A man has no rights even when a woman deliberately deceives him about her contraception.
 Would a woman do that — deceive a man about something with such a life-altering potential?
 “Forty-two percent [of 5,000 polled women] would lie about contraception in order to get pregnant, no matter the wishes of their partner,” says TheScotsman, reporting on a poll by That’s Life!
 Magazine, in an article headlined “96% of women are liars, honest.”
 And courts still pay no attention to males even when they hear such firm declarations as that uttered by unmarried teenager Prissy on the December 31, 2001, Maury Povich Show: “I’m going to have a baby no matter what it takes!”
-To young Prissy, “no matter what it takes” no doubt included scheming to take advantage of the first naïve boy she came across.
+To young Prissy, “no matter what it takes” probably included scheming to take advantage of the first naïve boy she came across.
 Yet courts actually do worse than ignore males’ rights in the reproductive sphere (while vigorously enforcing women’s rights in the productive sphere).
-Michigan resident Alexander Shire, at age 14, was no doubt naïve and poorly informed about sex.
+Michigan resident Alexander Shire, at age 14, was likely naïve and poorly informed about sex.
 At that tender age, he was seduced by an older married woman who may have used him simply to become pregnant.
 The seduction was bad enough.
 But hear this: Now that Shire is an adult, he “must pay child support [emphasis added] to the state for the illegitimate son he gave her, the Michigan Court of Appeals decided in a precedent-setting Macomb County [case]….”
 (Macomb Daily, February 21, 2004, in Michigan) The statute of limitations for sex crimes against minors had expired in this case, so the woman went unpunished.
 Even if she had been charged, it probably wouldn’t have mattered.
 The appeals court ruled that the matter of “consent was also irrelevant when it comes to his child support responsibilities” [emphasis added].
 In effect, Shire was punished for being seduced at age 14 by an unquestionably more mature, adult predatory female.
 Such a hideously sexist ruling is potentially devastating to boys.
 It obviously can ruin them for the rest of their lives.
-It can hurt poor men in particular, and can hurt young black men probably as much as any act of racism.
+It can hurt poor men in particular, and can hurt young black men as much as any act of racism.
 (If a court issued a ruling even remotely as devastating against a female, we’d never stop hearing about it as an example of the oppression of women.)

 - Our legal system could be called a lenient system for women.
 In fact, Cathy Young comes close to calling it that in Ceasefire!
 She writes: “There is a deeply entrenched habit in our legal system and our culture of treating female offenders more leniently….”
 (If our legal system and culture had a habit of treating male offenders more leniently than female, we’d never stop hearing about it as an example of the oppression of women.)